vinsidious/gac/README.md

 - **Streamlined Workflow Commands:** Boost your productivity with convenient options to stage all changes (`-a`), auto-confirm commits (`-y`), and push to your remote repository (`-p`) in a single step.
 - **Interactive Reroll with Feedback:** Not satisfied with the generated commit message?
 Use `r` for a simple regeneration, or `r <feedback>` to provide specific improvement suggestions (e.g., `r make it shorter`, `r focus on the bug fix`).
 - **Token Usage Tracking:** Display token consumption statistics (prompt, completion, and total tokens).
+- **Security Scanner:** Built-in detection of secrets and API keys in staged changes to prevent accidental commits of sensitive information.

 ## How It Works